ECMA-262-5 in detail. Chapter 1. Properties and Property Descriptors.

 As we have noticed, some implementations of ES3 already had this concept.
 But ES5 specifies this officially and provides slightly different syntax (from e.g. corresponding extension of SpiderMonkey) of such property kind definition.

-In addition to general attributes, an accessor property has the following properties which related with a getter and a setter respectively:
+In addition to general attributes, an accessor property has the following attributes which related with a getter and a setter respectively:

 • [[Get]]